Stock market today: Asian shares trade mixed after Wall Street was closed for a holiday

-TOKYO (AP) — Asian shares were trading mixed Tuesday a day after Chinese markets reopened from a long Lunar New Year holiday.
+TOKYO (AP) — Asian shares were trading mixed Tuesday on the second day Chinese markets were open after the Lunar New Year break.

 Wall Street trading was closed Monday in the United States for President's Day.
 Investors were generally turning less optimistic because of expectations that higher interest rates would likely kick in soon.